 we are in the season of Christmastide.
 The liturgical color is white (or gold).

 The First Sunday of Advent is 'New Year's Day' on the church calendar.
 Each Advent we begin a new liturgical year, and begin telling the story of our salvation history over again. ('Liturgical' simply means 'pertaining to public worship.')
 In the Episcopal church, we follow (with a few exceptions) the Revised Common Lectionary.
 (A 'lectionary' is a book containing the ‘lections’ – the ‘lessons’ or ‘readings’ or ‘portions of scripture’ appointed to be read at worship on any particular day.)
 Following the lectionary means that the readings you hear at Holy Apostles on any given Sunday will be the same lessons heard at any other Episcopal church, as well as many Lutheran, Roman Catholic, Presbyterian, and United Methodist churches.
 The selections of scripture we read in worship repeat over a 3-year cycle, with each year of the cycle focusing on a different Gospel.
-Lectionary year 'A' is devoted to readings from the Gospel according to Matthew; year 'B', the Gospel according to Mark; and year 'C' the Gospel according to Luke.
+Lectionary year 'A' is devoted to readings from the Gospel according to Matthew; year 'B', the Gospel according to Mark, supplemented by texts from John (we also read from John each year on various Holy Days and Feasts); and year 'C' the Gospel according to Luke.
 Selections from the Gospel according to John are read across all 3 years, but especially in year 'B' given the brevity of Mark's Gospel.
 If you are curious about the readings chosen for any given Sunday, they may be found here: